 Students who withdraw for their own medical reasons must submit the Withdrawal Initiation/Late Drop Request and within it, select "Personal Medical Leave."
 Doing so will notify staff in the Office of Student Support & Accountability who coordinate the Medical Leave and Return Process (MLRP).
+The MLRP is available to most MSU students, except those in the College of Human Medicine, College of Law, and College of Osteopathic Medicine.
+Students within the aforementioned colleges may seek leave information directly from their college student affairs office.

 Once withdrawn from the term of instruction, a student is expected to pursue a Medical Leave and provide the proper documentation to verify the condition's impact on their enrollment.
 Medical Leave is a university-verified designation, determined after the withdrawal has been processed.
-Medical Leaves are subject to the Medical Leaves are Subject to the Medical Withdrawal Policy for Class Tuition and Sees Refund Policy.
+Medical Leaves are subject to the Medical Withdrawal Policy for Class Tuition and Fees Refund Policy.
 If approved for Medical Leave, a student may need to provide documentation of readiness to return to MSU before they will be able to reenroll at MSU.